 This course familiarizes students with computer systems and their use.
-Students will be introduced to problem solving logic through flowcharting and tracing and will be able to write programs involving simple graphics and sound in addition to regular programming techniques.
+Students will be introduced to problem solving logic through flowcharting and tracing, students will be able to write programs involving regular programming techniques.
+The JAVA language will be used as the primary language.